MicahElliott/captain/README.md

 invoked that you don't have installed yet, Captain will kindly let you know more details.

-OR, if you're looking to be the one to bring Captain git-hook management to a project, read on....
+OR, if you're looking to be the one to introduce Captain git-hook management to a project, read on....

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->